Inside the Shop: How a Houston Team is Transforming Manufacturing Communication

 A Career Built on Curiosity and Care

 Melinda never set out to work in manufacturing.
-She answered a simple newspaper ad for a shipping and receiving position at a small plating shop, a decision that quietly set her path in motion.
+She answered a simple newspaper ad for a shipping and receiving position at a small plating shop.
+This decision quietly set her path in motion.

 That shop specialized in gold, nickel, and anodized finishes for aviation and aerospace.
 Before long, her team was contributing to NASA’s rover program.
 She still smiles when she talks about it.
 It wasn’t about the size of the job; it was about the people.